 I started to write a list of the people and businesses to thank this year and it honestly scared the heck out of me… after about 50, I started to sweat that I would forget someone!
 There are a core group of friends that I work with that I must mention, including Adam Small from Connective Mobile, Mark Ballard of Bark Mallard and Jason Carr from The Bean Cup.
 I worked with these guys every day over the last few months and they cheered me on, give me a hard time, and encourage me to do bigger and better.
 Surround yourself with good people and you’ll always be successful.

 PS: Mark is moving back to San Diego after Thanksgiving.
 Mark will be missed and I’m sorry we couldn’t get his business up and successful here in Indianapolis… it’s been a rough year for too many.

 As always, a blog isn’t much of a medium unless people listen and participate.
-I’m thankful for the continually growing readership of The MarTech Blog and for the new bloggers who have provided some quality posts and different voices here.
+I’m thankful for the continually growing readership of Martech Zone and for the new bloggers who have provided some quality posts and different voices here.